We recycle for you

 Whats on this page:

-Autumn brings crisp evenings, falling leaves, and plenty of garden clear-ups.
-For many, the easiest way to deal with piles of branches and cuttings is to light a bonfire.
-But before you strike a match, it’s worth knowing the rules (and the safer alternatives) so your autumn tidy-up doesn’t come with an unexpected fine.
+For many people, the easiest way to deal with garden waste is to burn it.
+But before you do, it’s worth knowing the rules so your outdoor tidy-up doesn’t come with an unexpected fine.

 What are the rules for garden bonfires in the UK?